paldhous/ucb/2017/dataviz/md_raw/class5.md

 ![](./img/class5_13.jpg)

 Now set the two buttons with drop down menus at bottom right to `Catch on Demand` and `Empty on Demand`.
 This ensures that the scraped data is appended into a single file for export at the end.
+Also make sure to check the `Deduplicate` box at the bottom, to make sure the scraper doesn't duplicate data if it happens to visit any page more than once.

-Having completed the set-up, click this control button at the top, which should automatically follow the "next page" links and scrape the IDs from each page in sequence:
+Having completed the set-up, click this control button at the top, which should automatically follow the links to all the other pages in the list and scrape all of the IDs:

 ![](./img/class5_14.jpg)